 - Weather — This is the biggest reason for getting a storage unit.
 In most parts of the country, there is a time when it’s too cold, too foggy, or even too wet to ride year-round.
 If you’re in an area where the weather turns sour for a portion of the year, it’s a good idea to have a storage unit on speed dial to keep your cycle out of the elements while parked for an extended period.

-- Security — If you live in an apartment without dedicated cover or your house lacks adequate garage space, a storage unit serves as a great way to keep your ride safe and secure.
+- Security — If you live in an apartment without dedicated cover or your house lacks adequate garage space, a storage unit serves as a great way to keep your ride safe.
 Add to that the ability to store your motorcycle gear and some additional household or seasonal goods, and storage makes great sense.
 All our facilities are fenced and gated (with restricted access), and monitored by 24/7 security cameras, plus you use your own lock on your unit!

 - Length of Contract — Being in the military, working out of state or abroad, or just enduring a never-ending winter is challenging, especially if you don’t know when you’ll get to ride again.
 Fortunately, Store Space offers month-to-month contracts, so you can store your bike as long as necessary and rest easy knowing that it’ll be just as you left it.